Y4yorc/y4yorc.github.io/_posts/2023-01-20-Quick-Introduction-Of-TIme-Complexity-For-Algorithms.md

 In programming, it works similar, but at the time we are coding, we can figure out why our code is taking so much long time to execute, compile, etc. Or the opposite way: Why our code is running so fast, even before noticing how many code lines we wrote?

+That's a hard truth when we are talking about algorithms.
+I know that debugging a +10000 line code program is really difficult, frustating and also takes a lot of time in terms of releasing a project or adding new updates to a project.
+To avoid that (or maybe, to invest better our time doing more effectively code) is to think how we can solve an specific problem in less time possible.

+To measure it, we as programmers use something we call Time Complexity.
+And yea, the less tasks needed to be done, better.
+And it's not the actual time required to execute a task.
+That could be often confused